Volkswagen Polo review

 While the Polo isn’t the most exciting car to look at, you can’t fault its fit and finish.
 Tight shut lines are a sign of its quality, plus the classless looks mean it will appeal to a broad cross-section of customers.

-SEL cars build on SE spec with a number of these styling changes, but also feature standard-fit parking sensors.
-BlueGT models get a unique body kit, lower sports suspension and even bigger rims signalling the presence of a 148bhp 1.4-litre TSI petrol engine.
+SEL cars build on SE spec with a number of these styling changes, but also feature standard-fit parking sensors – however, it’s not exactly cheap.
+BlueGT models (from £17,910) get a unique body kit, 15mm lower sports suspension and even bigger wheels signalling the presence of the punchy 148bhp 1.4-litre TSI engine.

 There are deep cup-holders and a handy tray in front of the USB and 12V sockets on the centre console to keep your smartphone in, while the standard touchscreen infotainment system is logically laid out and easy to use.